-In addition to the improvements described above, ESSA also shifts significant policy decisions to states, which could help promote greater early learning alignment and coordination with elementary school.
+ESSA also shifts significant policy decisions to states, which could help promote greater early learning alignment and coordination with elementary school.
 These changes will enable states to develop better systems for identifying and improving the nation’s lowest performing schools, including using high-quality early learning strategies to promote school improvement.
-In combination with the early learning’s elevation throughout the law, states will be able to use these statutory improvements, and related federal funding, to support work they are already doing further their early learning goals.
+In combination with early learning’s elevation throughout the law, states will be able to use these statutory improvements, and related federal funding, to support work they are already doing to further their early learning goals.

-ESSA paves the way for new and stronger federal-state-local partnerships that invest in early learning as a critical component to closing persistent opportunity gaps.
 As the new law’s implementation continues, FFYF is committed to helping states and school districts understand and use the law.
-FFYF has a plan to work closely with leaders tasked with understanding and effectively using the opportunities to improve program quality, access, family engagement, school improvement and other provisions to ensure that more children from low-income families can access comprehensive early learning opportunities and arrive ready for kindergarten on day one.
+FFYF has a plan to work closely with leaders to improve program quality, access, family engagement, school improvement, and other provisions to ensure more children from low-income families can access comprehensive early learning opportunities and arrive ready for kindergarten on day one.

 Latest Update: To receive federal education dollars, states were required to submit plans to the U.S. Department of Education (ED) describing how they would comply with ESSA.
 Plans were submitted in two rounds in 2017, with the majority being approved in 2018 and implementation of the plans beginning in the 2018-19 school year.
 Few early-learning provisions in ESSA were mandated; nonetheless, many states proactively and voluntarily included ECE in their ESSA plans.
 Additionally, in January 2019, the Administration for Children and Families announced that 46 states and territories were awarded funding through PDG B-5.